noseka1/noseka1.github.io/source/_posts/2015-05-11-java-logging-quick-reference.markdown

 java -cp .:slf4j-api-1.7.12.jar LogApp
 {% endcodeblock %}

 The output shows that SLF4J is missing a logger implementation.
-In the following we'll demonstrate how to plug-in different logging backends.
+In the following we'll demonstrate how to plug in different logging backends.
 The principle is always the same: include the logging framework implementation jars on the classpath, include the respective SLF4J adaptor jar on the classpath and provide a configuration file specific to the logging framework.
 {% codeblock %}
 SLF4J: Failed to load class "org.slf4j.impl.StaticLoggerBinder".
 SLF4J: Defaulting to no-operation (NOP) logger implementation